d-shap/mercurial/README.md

 Docker image for mercurial web server.

 Container runs as non-root user.
-This user owns mercurial process and owns mercurial repositories.
+This user owns mercurial process and owns mercurial files.

 To run container next volumes should be mapped:
-* repository root folder
+* folder for mercurial files
 * log folder
-* backups folder
+* backup folder

 ## Installation
 ### Installation from docker image
 1. Pull docker image.

-2. Create user and group to own mercurial repositories and to run docker container:
+2. Create user and group to own mercurial files and to run docker container:
     ```
     sudo groupadd -g 969 mercurial
     ```